 In the Model Hospital, we apply the 'market forces factor' (MFF) to some metrics, to take account of the fact that local costs such as wages, land and buildings are different depending where you are in the country.
-So for example, the cost per 'weighted activity unit' (WAU) is adjusted for the fact that buying some land might cost more in the middle of London than elsewhere.
+So for example, the cost per 'weighted activity unit' (WAU) is adjusted for the fact that land costs are higher in central London than more rural locations.

-The MFF we use is the scaled underlying MFF from reference cost data.
+In past years the MFF we used was the scaled underlying MFF from reference cost data.
 The reference cost data contains information submitted by each trust about how much it costs them to provide health care to patients, and gives the national average costs.

 The MFF takes the form of an index.
 This allows a provider’s location-specific costs to be compared with every other organisation.
-It is also used to compensate providers for the cost differences of providing healthcare in different parts of the country.
+It is also used in reimbursement/tariff to 'compensate' providers for the cost differences of providing healthcare in different parts of the country.